Skip to content

 Definition

-Length in Salesforce is the field attribute that defines the maximum number of characters or digits a field can store.
-It appears on every Text, Long Text Area, Rich Text Area, Number, Currency, Percent, Phone, Email, URL, and similar field types.
-The Length setting is the foundational sizing decision that admins make when creating a custom field; it directly affects validation, integration, search indexing, and storage.
-Once a field is created, Length can be increased without data loss but rarely decreased without risk of truncation.
+Length in Salesforce is the field attribute that sets the maximum number of characters or digits a field can hold.
+It appears on Text, Long Text Area, Rich Text Area, Number, Currency, Percent, Phone, Email, URL, and similar field types.
+When an admin creates a custom field, the Length entry is the sizing decision that shapes validation, integration limits, search behavior, and storage.

 § 02